cyrillbolliger/conditional-featured-image/README.txt

 }
 add_filter( 'cybocfi_post_type', 'enable_conditionally_featured_image_plugin_by_post_type' );
 `
-The filter provides you the current post type and you can decide if you want to use the plugin for this post type be returning `true` to enable and `false` to disable it.
+The filter provides you the current post type and you can decide if you want to use the plugin for this post type by returning `true` to enable and `false` to disable it.
 Add the following snippet to your `functions.php` to enable the plugin for posts and pages, but disable it for any other post type:
 `
 function enable_conditionally_featured_image_plugin_by_post_type( $post_type ) {
     $allowed_post_types = array( 'post', 'page' ); // add any post type you want to use the plugin with